ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 # Cassandra Summary
-In this article we are presenting Cassandra integration within the asset perdictive maintenance solution, and how to support deployment to IBM Cloud private, addressing high availability and resiliency.
+In this article we are presenting Cassandra integration within the asset predictive maintenance solution, and how to support deployment to IBM Cloud private, addressing high availability and resiliency.

+Cassandra addresses scalability and high availability to persist a huge data set.
+It uses replication to multiple nodes managed in cluster, even deployed cross data centers.

 ## Concepts
 Here are some key concepts of Cassandra to keep in mind for this implementation: